Coated black carbon finding makes Earth system models much more accurate

 The team discovered that the average timescale for internal black carbon mixing is three hours, as opposed to the 24-hour average timescale that scientists previously believed.
 Internal mixing processes govern how black carbon interacts with other constituents in the atmosphere.

-· The Department of Energy has several Earth system models that are on the cutting edge of describing various natural processes.
+- The U.S. Department of Energy has several Earth system models that are on the cutting edge of describing various natural processes.
 More accurate Earth system models will help the United States to better understand and manage national security interests in the Arctic and Antarctica.

-What they found: Scientists learned the two most important aspects of the black carbon mixing process are gas condensation and particle coagulation.
+What they found: The two most important aspects of the black carbon mixing process are gas condensation and particle coagulation, according to the study.

-· The findings were incorporated into the Modal Aerosol Module, which is an atmospheric model produced by the Department of Energy.
+- The findings were incorporated into the Modal Aerosol Module, which is an atmospheric model produced by DOE.

-· The findings are consistent with recently published observations of black carbon mixing in Houston by a team that includes Los Alamos scientists.
+- The findings are consistent with recently published observations of black carbon mixing in Texas by a team that includes Los Alamos scientists.

-Funding: U.S. DOE Office of Science, Biological and Environmental Research program; the Laboratory Directed Research and Development program; and the Lab’s Center for Space and Earth Science.
+Funding: DOE Office of Science, Biological and Environmental Research program; the Laboratory Directed Research and Development program; and the Lab’s Center for Space and Earth Science

 LA-UR-25-28707